wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-WT - Wiseman-Timelords Mantella Optimization
-This is a fork, in the form drop-in files and optimizations, [main requires install first, and is here](https://github.com/art-from-the-machine/Mantella).
+This is a fork, in the form drop-in files and optimizations to perform, main is [here](https://github.com/art-from-the-machine/Mantella).

 # Development
 - The general idea is to improve the speed of conversation, initialization and interaction.
 Its my opinion that a ok and fast, answer from AI is better than waiting for a quality response, especially in fps, and in relevance to Fallout 4/Skyrim, these are meant to be 100% offline, so I am leaning towards local models heavily. this may involve...